sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/index.md

 - [Security](./security/index.md) ensures _proactive Security_ on our platform
 - [Integrations](./integrations/index.md) is bringing the value of Sourcegraph _closer to our users_
 - [Growth](./growth-team/index.md) ensures new users understand Sourcegraph and continue actively using it.
-- [DevOps](./devops/index.md) ensures world class _reliability and availability_ for our Cloud SaaS platform
+- [DevOps](./devops/index.md) ensures world class _reliability and availability_ for our Cloud SaaS and Managed Instance platforms
 - [Delivery](./delivery) brings Sourcegraph to our prospects and customers environments

 ## Useful links